Monsters: The Lyle & Erik Menendez Story Ending Explained

 By shifting the viewer’s perspective with each new episode, the Netflix show intentionally refuses to conclude who the real monster is since only the Menendez brothers can know the truth.
 As a viewer, one can only draw judgments based on the evidence provided in the series.

-Will There Be A Monster Season 3?
+Will There Be a Monster Season 3?

 Season three of Monster has already been announced.
 It will center on Ed Gein, who was placed under remand to a mental health facility following his admission that he had killed two women, as reports have confirmed.
 Ed Gein, like the murderers from the Netflix series’ earlier seasons, had a big influence on popular culture.
 He inspired numerous horror movie characters, including Leatherface, Norman Bates, and Buffalo Bill.